top of page

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!

-Sidi Mohammed Ben Abdallah Museum
+Sidi Mohammed Ben Abdallah Museum - CURRENTLY CLOSED FOR RESTORATION

-Named after the founder of Essaouira, this history museum is housed within a 19th-century pasha's residence, lending an air of elegance and grandeur to the experience.
+Named after the founder of Essaouira, this history museum is housed within a 19th-century pasha's residence, lending an air of grandeur to the experience.
 The collection is diverse and includes everything from musical instruments to pottery, textiles and jewellery.
+Not to miss are the artefacts belonging to the Gnaoua ethnic group, whose unique cultural imprint is deeply woven into the fabric of Essaouira.

-From ancient coins that provide insight into past trade networks to ornate carpets that showcase the mastery of local weavers, the Sidi Mohammed ben Abdallah Museum is a good starting point for understanding the cultural heritage of Essaouira.
+From ancient coins that provide insight into past trade networks to ornate carpets that showcase the mastery of local weavers, the Sidi Mohammed Ben Abdallah Museum is a good starting point for understanding the cultural heritage of Essaouira.
 It’s worth keeping in mind that signage is in French and Arabic only, leaving some English-speaking visitors left feeling a bit overlooked.

 Opening hours of Sidi Mohammed Ben Abdallah Museum: 8:30 am to 5:30 pm (closed Tuesdays)